|We invite the world for this Grand Gesture: An endeavor

 The Architecture group designates construction and

 coordinates the transfer of work as the Archaeology

-teams finishes their work at each site.
+teams finish their work at each site.

 Order of Restoration